DoHe/godot-formatter-vscode/README.md

 ## Requirements

-This extension does not ship with the gdscript formatter binaries themselves.
-You can retrieve them [here](https://github.com/GDQuest/GDScript-formatter/releases).
-You can either add them to your system's PATH for autodiscovery or specify the path to the executable in the extension settings (see below).
+This extension does not ship with the gdscript formatter binary itself.
+You can retrieve the one for your platform [here](https://github.com/GDQuest/GDScript-formatter/releases).
+You can either add it to your system's PATH for autodiscovery or specify the path to the executable in the extension settings (see below).
+If the binary is added to PATH, make sure to remove the platform and architecture from the filename, e.g. rename `gdscript-formatter-windows-x86_64.exe` to `gdscript-formatter.exe` or `gdscript-formatter-linux-aarch64` to `gdscript-formatter`.

 ## Extension Settings

 This extension supports the following settings:

-- `godotFormatter.enable`: Enable/disable this extension
+- `godotFormatter.enable`: Enable/disable formatting with this extension
 - `godotFormatter.gdscriptFormatterPath`: The path to the gdscript formatter executable.
-Leave this empty if it's in your system's PATH
+Leave this empty if it's in your system's PATH.
 - `godotFormatter.useSpaces`: Whether to use spaces.
 If disabled will use tabs.
 - `godotFormatter.indentSize`: How many spaces to use for indentation.
 This is only used if `useSpaces` is enabled
-- `godotFormatter.reorderCode`: Whether to allow reordering code chunks, like exported variables vs constants etc
+- `godotFormatter.reorderCode`: Whether to allow reordering code blocks, like exported variables vs constants etc
+- `godotFormatter.safe`: Whether to enable safe mode.
+Safe mode tries to preserve existing syntax and structure where possible and otherwise does not format the file.
+If this enabled, `reorderCode` is ignored.
+Slightly less performant.

 ## Known Issues